• Skip to primary navigation

 Jump to Recipe

-You're gonna want to sop this balsamic vinaigrette up with the biggest lettuce, spinach, or kale leaf in your salad bowl.
-The secret ingredient to the best balsamic dressing you've ever had is the toasted pecans.
-This amazingly delicious dressing is vegan, oil-free, gluten-free, and soy-free.
+You're gonna want to sop this Healthy Balsamic Vinaigrette up with the biggest lettuce, spinach, or kale leaf in your salad bowl.
+You may also like our Walnut Salad Dressing.

 side view close up of a mason jar with balsamic vinaigrette dressing and mixed green salad in a white bowl blurred in the background